-Exodus is desktop software to manage your digital assets like Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), NEO (NEO), Tron (TRX), Qtum (QTUM), Dash (DASH) etc.
+Exodus is a software wallet that enables you to manage your blockchain assets like Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), NEO (NEO), Qtum (QTUM), Dash (DASH) etc.

 Are my assets stored on Exodus servers?
 Are my assets stored on my desktop?
-This article will help explain where exactly your funds are stored.
+This article will help explain exactly where your funds are stored.

-The blockchain is a new technology which helps you store and transfer wealth digitally on an immutable ledger.
+The blockchain is a new technology that helps you store and transfer wealth digitally on an immutable ledger.
 No banks, companies, or government agencies can control your funds as long as only you hold your private keys or 12-word seed phrase.

 This is the reason backing up your 12-word seed phrase is a very important part of using digital assets.
-Any time Exodus is not able to connect to the blockchain, shows wrong balances, stops working, etc. you can always use another wallet to access your funds on the blockchain - the blockchain is always correct.
+Any time Exodus is not able to connect to the blockchain, shows wrong balances, stops working, etc. you can always use another wallet to access your funds on the blockchain.

-Even if Exodus the Company closes down, your funds are 100% safe - just use your 12-word seed phrase on a multi-asset wallet like Jaxx and access all your funds.
+Even if Exodus the company closes down, your funds are 100% safe - just use your 12-word seed phrase on a multi-asset wallet like Jaxx and access all your funds.